The Garden Grazer

 Instructions

-• Prepare the salad: Finely chop kale (large stems removed).
-Place in a large bowl and lightly massage to tenderize.
-Shred carrot and cabbage.
-Slice green onions.
-Add to bowl and toss to combine.
+• Prepare the salad: Chop the kale (large stems removed).
+Place in a large bowl and lightly massage to tenderize it.
+Shred the carrot and cabbage.
+Slice the green onions.
+Add to the kale and toss to combine.
+(Or leave the veggies separate to assemble your bowls in a deconstructed style.)

 • Assemble: Place salad into serving bowls.
-Add tofu and slivered almonds on top, then drizzle with desired amount of dressing.
-Garnish with sesame seeds or fresh cilantro if desired.
+Add baked tofu and sliced almonds on top.
+Then drizzle with your desired amount of dressing.
+Garnish with sesame seeds, fresh cilantro, or red pepper flakes if desired.

 Notes

-Variations: Add your own favorites like avocado, bell pepper, cucumber, mung bean sprouts, baby greens, broccoli, quinoa, nuts, etc.
+Variations: Include avocado, bell pepper, cucumber, mung bean sprouts, baby greens, broccoli, quinoa, nuts, etc.

-Storing: Store dressing, salad, and tofu in separate sealed containers in the fridge.
-Best enjoyed within about 3-4 days.
-All the components hold up well in the fridge so it's great made ahead for meal prep, etc.
+Storing: Store the dressing, salad, and tofu in separate sealed containers in the fridge.
+I find it's best enjoyed within about 3-4 days.
+All of the components hold up well in the fridge, so it's great made ahead for meal prep.

 Nutrition Per Serving (Estimate)